Skip to main content

 Decision: Three-step flow: category, then field, then values

-Result: The interface teaches as you use it, reducing cognitive load.
-Users discovered adjacent fields they did not know existed, leading to better segmentation.
+Result: The interface teaches as you use it.
+Users discovered fields they didn't know existed, which led to better segments.

 2. Real-Time Context at Decision Point